Vamoss/websocket-slideshow/README.md

 # Websocket Slideshow
 A simple application to display video and photos slideshows with a remote control.

+PS: This branch displays two assets at same time.

 ### Installing and running

 1. `npm install`